PDF to JPG Conversion Explained

 Pros:

-- Easy Embedding: .JPG files are easily inserted into emails, websites, and presentation software.
+- Easy embedding: .JPG files easily insert into emails, web pages, and presentation software.

 Cons:

-- Loss of Transparency: .JPG does not support alpha channels.
-Any transparent background in the .PDF will be flattened into a solid color, usually white.
+- No transparency: .JPG does not support alpha channels.
+Any transparent background in the .PDF becomes solid white.

 Conversion Difficulties & Why Convert.Guru